SirVincent Rogers

-SirVincent Rogers (born May 9, 1986) is a former gridiron football offensive lineman who played professionally for 12 years.
-He spent the bulk of his career with the Ottawa Redblacks of the Canadian Football League (CFL) where he won the 104th Grey Cup.
-He played college football at the University of Houston and attended Jasper High School in Jasper, Texas.
-He has also been a member of the Miami Dolphins, Hartford Colonials, Arizona Rattlers, Las Vegas Locomotives, Jacksonville Sharks, Toronto Argonauts, and Edmonton Elks.
+SirVincent Rogers (born May 9, 1986) is an American former professional football offensive lineman.
+He won the 104th Grey Cup with the Ottawa Redblacks of the Canadian Football League (CFL).
+He played college football at the University of Houston.
+He was also a member of the Miami Dolphins, Hartford Colonials, Arizona Rattlers, Las Vegas Locomotives, Jacksonville Sharks, Toronto Argonauts, and Edmonton Elks.

+Early life

+Rogers attended Jasper High School in Jasper, Texas.

 Professional career

 Miami Dolphins

 Rogers was signed by the Miami Dolphins of the National Football League on April 30, 2009.
 He left the team on August 6, 2009.

 He was re-signed by the Dolphins on February 16, 2010.
 He was released on March 9, 2010.

 Hartford Colonials

 Rogers was signed by the Hartford Colonials of the United Football League (UFL) in 2010 and released on September 3, 2010.
 He re-signed with the Hartford Colonials in 2011 but the team folded.